platynowy/anki-manual-pl/browsing.md

     pic.jpg

-A full discussion on regular expressions is outside the scope of this document.
+A full discussion on regular expressions is outside the scope of this document. document.
 There are a number of tutorials available on the web.
-Please see <http://docs.python.org/library/re.html> for the particular format Anki uses.
+For a syntax guide, on Anki 2.1.28+ please see <https://docs.rs/regex/1.3.9/regex/#syntax>.
+For older Anki versions, please see <http://docs.python.org/library/re.html>.

 Finding Duplicates
 ------------------